 Breast reduction is usually performed under general anaesthetic in most cases.
 In some cases, when the reduction is only small, the surgeon may opt for local anaesthetic with sedation depending on your individual circumstance.

-In some cases, general anaesthetic will be required for a procedure; this is usually the case for a reduction mammoplasty.
-If the surgeon is looking not to solely reduce the breast size but also change the size and shape of the breast simultaneously, general anaesthetic may be required.
+In some cases, a general anaesthetic will be required for a procedure; this is usually the case for a reduction mammoplasty.
+If the surgeon is looking not to solely reduce the breast size but also change the size and shape of the breast simultaneously, a general anaesthetic may be required.
 During this procedure, the surgeon can also move the nipple and areola.

 What Are Common Problems Indicating Heavy Breasts?